ofiscal/cities/data/README.md

 is the inflation index EXCLUDING FOOD from the Central Bank -- which as of this commit was downloaded in March 2023.

+# Why the data only goes back to 2013

+There is no regalías data before that.

 # Why there are 2019 and 2023 subdirectories

 This project was first conceived in May of 2019,